 From a Dutch domestic tax perspective, and subject to double tax treaty relief, dividends distributed by the Belgian argenx SE would continue to be subject to Dutch dividend withholding tax as before our redomiciliation, on the basis that we are a company incorporated under Dutch law.
-Pursuant to the Netherlands/Belgium double tax treaty, however, holders of our ordinary shares will not be subject to Dutch dividend withholding tax on dividends distributed by the company, unless such holder is resident or to be deemed resident in the Netherlands and we continue to derive profits or income from the Netherlands after the completion of our redomiciliation.
+Pursuant to the Netherlands/Belgium double tax treaty, however, holders of the ADSs will not be subject to Dutch dividend withholding tax on dividends distributed by the company, unless such holder is resident or deemed to be resident in the Netherlands.

-Accordingly, the company could be required to withhold dividend withholding tax imposed by the Netherlands at a rate of 15% on dividends distributed by the company in respect of our ordinary shares in the situation described below under "Holders of Our Ordinary Shares Resident in the Netherlands."
+Accordingly, the company could be required to withhold dividend withholding tax imposed by the Netherlands at a rate of 15% on dividends distributed by the company in respect of the ordinary shares underlying the ADSs in the situation described below under "Holders of Our Ordinary Shares Resident in the Netherlands."
 The expression "dividends distributed by the company" as used herein includes, but is not limited to: